craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ### Arrows
 #### Short Bow
-Short Bows are simple curved platforms that bends with tension applied through a connecting string.
+Short Bows are small, simple curved platforms that bend with tension applied through a connecting string.

 Short Bows deal 1d6 piercing damage.
-Short Bows are *two-handed*, *ammunition (1)*, and *ranged (30/120)*.
+Short Bows are *two-handed, *ammunition (1)*, and *ranged (45/120)*.
 Once per rest, you may use this weapon's special ability;

 ### Durandurm Operated
 #### Durandurm Handblaster
-Durandurm Handblasters are small elemental firearms designed as a secondary weapon to the Carbine during sustained firefights.
+Durandurm Handblasters are small elemental firearm platforms designed as a secondary weapon during sustained firefights.

 Durandurm Handblasters deal 1d6 typed damage.
 Durandurm Handblasters are *ammunition (10)* and *ranged (45/120)*.
 Once per rest, you may use this weapon's special ability;